nanobox-io/nanobox-engine-erlang/README.md

+*This repo provides the basic structure for a [Nanobox engine](http://docs.nanobox.io/getting-started/engines/).
+Engines automate the building and configuration of application infrastructures.
+The Readme content below is sample content outlining what an engine Readme should contain.*

+---

 # Engine Name
 *The opening paragraph of an engine's Readme file should explain what the engine is and what makes it unique.
 Keep in mind that your README.md content will be viewed on [engines.nanobox.io](http://engines.nanobox.io) when published as well as other repo hosting providers, so it's important to set the context of it being a nanobox engine.
 For Example:*